utdata/rwdir/docs/02-intro.md

 ### Knit the final workbook

 - Save your File with *Cmd+S*.
+- Click on the dropdown next to the **Run** menu item and choose _Restart R and Run All Chunks_.
+We do this to make sure everything still works.
 - Use the **Knit** button in the toolbar to choose **Knit to HTML**.

+This will open your knitted file.
+Isn't it pretty?

 ## Turning in our projects